telerik/ajax-docs/getting-started/first-steps.md

 Let’s dive a little bit deeper in the configuration of the controls from the UI for ASP.NET AJAX suite.
 By following the steps below, you will create a data-bound [RadHtmlChart]({%slug htmlchart/overview%}).
 You will also add a handy tooltip that shows the values from a custom data field.
 We will use a simple `DataTable` for this sample, but you can bind RadHtmlChart to a [preferred data source type](https://docs.telerik.com/devtools/aspnet-ajax/controls/htmlchart/data-binding/overview).

 You already have a [RadScriptManager control](#add-radeditor-to-the-application) on the page so you are ready to declare RadHtmlChart.
-Place the RadHtmlChart declaration right after the RadEditor control that you added in the previous step:
+Place the RadHtmlChart declaration right after the Editor control that you added in the previous step:

 1. In Default.aspx, define a **RadHtmlChart** with `ID="RadHtmlChart1"`: